 As a follow-up to the What If New York City...
 Design Competition for Post-Disaster Provisional Housing, the Urban Post-Disaster Housing Prototype Program outlines a new plan for interim housing that will provide more suitable living spaces for New Yorkers displaced by disaster than conventional interim housing solutions used in other parts of the country.

-In 2013, OEM and DDC, with support from the U.S. Army Corps of Engineers, FEMA, and the Regional Catastrophic Preparedness Grant Program, will build and test an interim housing prototype based on a shipping container-style modular system in Brooklyn, NY.
+NYC Emergency Management and the NYC Department of Design and Construction, with support from the U.S. Army Corps of Engineers, FEMA, and the Regional Catastrophic Preparedness Grant Program, has built and is testing a prototype based on a shipping container-style modular system in Brooklyn, NY.

 Learn more about the program

 Learn more about the competition

 The project also has received Professional Notable honor in the 2015 Core77 Design Awards program's Built Environment design category.
 The Core77 Design Awards are for "recognizing excellence in all areas of design enterprise."